About the TA Program

 The Transportation Alternatives (TA) Program is a competitive federal grant program that funds projects which:

 - mitigate environmental harm in transportation rights-of-way,

 - further Safe Routes to School programs, and

 - develop multi-modal surface transportation corridors.

 In Northeast Minnesota, applicants may apply for between $100,000 and $600,000 to cover 80% of their proposed project costs; state or local funding must provide a 20% match.
-The grant solicitation opens annually each September, with letters of intent due in October and full applications due the following January.
+The grant solicitation opens annually each October, with letters of intent due at the end of October and full applications due the first week of January.
 Projects must be completed within four years after being awarded to have eligible project expenses reimbursed.